rstudio/shinybootstrap2/README.md

 ### At the console

-If you're using Shiny > 0.10.2.2, this generates a page using Bootstrap 3 when run at the R console:
+If you're using Shiny 0.11 or higher, this generates a page using Bootstrap 3 when run at the R console:

 ```R
 library(shiny)